Harry-Howard/readthedocs/docs/source/usage.rst

 How to Use Study Hive!

-please make sure the application is running on your supposed device **either Chrome, Edge or Android Devices**
+please make sure the application is running on a device that supports **Chrome, Edge or other browsers!**
 ----------------

 ---You will get given a login screen on Launch where you will need to input an email and password